ε Sextantis (epsilon Sextantis)

 ε Sextantis is a giant star in the constellation of Sextans.

 ε Sextantis visual magnitude is 5.24.
-Because of its reltive faintness, ε Sextantis should be visible only from locations with dark skyes, while it is not visible at all from skyes affected by light pollution.
+Because of its reltive faintness, ε Sextantis should be visible only from locations with dark skies, while it is not visible at all from skies affected by light pollution.

 Celestial coordinates and finder chart of ε Sextantis

 ε Sextantis is situated close to the celestial equator, as such, it is at least partly visible from both hemispheres in certain times of the year.
 Celestial coordinates for the J2000 equinox as well as galactic coordinates of ε Sextantis are provided in the following table:

 The simplified sky map below shows the position of ε Sextantis in the sky:

 Today's ε Sextantis (epsilon Sextantis) rise, transit and set times from Greenwich, United Kingdom are the following (all times relative to the local timezone Europe/London):